alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 ---
 layout: post
-title: A Feature I believe Yelp is Missing
+title: Using LDA to build a missing Yelp feature
 ---

 If you have ever been out for drinks in the financial district of San Francisco, you may have stumbled across [Mikkeller bar].
-This dutch beer hall is a great place for conversation with friends after work with an atmosphere that is just lively enough that it good for conversation.
+This Dutch beer hall is a great place to go with friends after work with an atmosphere that is just lively enough for great conversation.
 With an expansive draft list and selection of sours, it is the type of place that I want to always drink at.

 Now, if I looked up Mikkeller on Yelp I would not only get the bar itself but bars of a similar profile that are in the area.
-These additional options are very useful as I might not always be in the mood to go back to Mikkeler, but would want to try a different place that has a similar vibe.
+These additional options are very useful as I might not always want to go to Mikkeler, but would want to try a different place that has a similar vibe.

 ![](/public/Project_Fletcher/mikkeller_sf.png)

 However this type of search does not translate when Yelp is trying to base its search on a different location.
-For instance, I tried to search for Mikkeller bar in Chicago and got results that did not look similar.
+For instance, if I tried to search for Mikkeller bar in Chicago:

 ![](/public/Project_Fletcher/mikkeller_chicago.png)

-Why is it that Yelp that does not have a feature where the user could input a specific bar or list of bars that they enjoy, and have Yelp expand its search to find bars that are similar to the input at a location of the user's choosing?
-While you could get by searching for specific keywords like beer hall or gastropub, I felt that this search method could be more specific because part of the reason why people enjoy bars beyond their alcohol selection are more subjective things like ambience.
-Therefore I decided that for my 4th [Metis] project, I would try to implement this feature using unsupervised learning and NLP techniques.
+While you could possibly get similar results by searching for specific keywords like beer hall or gastropub, I felt that such a more specific bar search method could be implemented.
+Why is it that Yelp does not have a feature where the user could provide inputs on bars that they enjoy, and then expand on that search at a location of the user's choosing?
+This search method would  also be able to capture less tangible aspects like ambience.
+Therefore I decided that for my 4th [Metis] project, I would build this feature using unsupervised learning and NLP techniques.

 [Mikkeller bar]: https://www.yelp.com/biz/mikkeller-bar-san-francisco
 [Metis]: https://www.thisismetis.com/